The Absolute story of the Cutty Sark, 1869-2020 victory over tradegy

 The project to renovate the Cutty Sark lasted 5 years and was the first complete overhaul and renovation of the ship since the ship was dry docked in Greenwich in 1954

-The Word Cutty in Scottish / Northern Irish means “Short”
+The Word Cutty in Scotland / Northern Ireland means “Short”.

-A Sark is an item of clothing Chemise underwear.
+A Sark is an item of clothing, a nightdress.
+Together the name means “Short Undergarment”.

 Dunbarton 1869 by Scott & Linton Built on the Leven and River Clyde Jock Willis Shipping Line.
 John Willis hired Hercules Linton to build the ship and believed one of his other ships the tweed had a design structure that gave it its speed.
 Oliver Lang had designed that ship called Punjab and was a frigate ship.
 He had other clipper ships built with Iron based on designs of the Halloween and Blackadder.
 That he also had an interest in because of their performance.
 Both Willis and Linton realised that the shape of the hull was the secret to speed and they compromised in what they thought would work.
 They streamlined it, broader stern gave it better buoyancy.
 It had a squarer stern and was less fat and barrel shape.